eddyxzc/shortest-path-tree/README.md

-caculate shortest path tree with djik algorithm
+caculate shortest path tree with Dijkstra’s algorithm

 to build:
 make